matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

     If preferred, an alternative room can be created and advertised in
     #matrix-spec:matrix.org.
 Please also link to the room in your PR
     description.
-  - For additional discussion areas, know that that #matrix-dev:matrix.org is for developers using existing Matrix APIs, #matrix:matrix.org is for users trying to run Matrix apps (clients & servers) and
+  - For additional discussion areas, know that #matrix-dev:matrix.org is for developers using existing Matrix APIs, #matrix:matrix.org is for users trying to run Matrix apps (clients & servers) and
-    #matrix-architecture:matrix.org is for cross-cutting discussion of matrix's
+    #matrix-architecture:matrix.org is for cross-cutting discussion of Matrix's
     architectural design.
   - The point of the spec proposal process is to be collaborative rather than competitive, and to try to solve the problem in question with the optimal